JorritBootsma/soccer-stats/README.md

 - Streamlit frontend
 - PostgreSQL database

+## Environment
+A conda `environment.yml` is present in the repository.
+Create your environment with `conda env create -f environment.yml` and activate it with `conda activate soccers_stats`.

 ## Usage
-It currently functions with a PostgreSQL database that is running locally.
+The application currently functions with a PostgreSQL database that is running locally.
 Make sure to define local environment variables `DB_SERVER` and `DB_USER`.

 Run the application by, firstly, starting the FastAPI backend using: